Jpinkerton-Sec/Home-SOC-Lab/README.md

 A default Windows 10 Home installation is significantly under-hardened out of the box.
 A 27% CIS benchmark score, multiple unpatched CVEs, and three exposed network services on a freshly deployed endpoint illustrates why baseline hardening and continuous vulnerability management are foundational to any security programme.

 From a SOC perspective, the most valuable part of this lab was learning to triage alerts in context rather than in isolation.
-The explorer.exe crash (Report 002) is a good example — on its own it looks like a stability issue, but in a real environment it would warrant a quick check for process injection indicators before being closed.
+The explorer.exe crash (Report 002) is a good example, on its own it looks like a stability issue, but in a real environment it would warrant a quick check for process injection indicators before being closed.

 ---